-The third essential pillar is to establish a presence on social media channels.
+The fourth essential pillar is to establish a presence on social media channels.
 The prime channels are Facebook, Twitter, LinkedIn, Pinterest, and Instagram.

 While Google has stated that they do not crawl sites like Facebook and Twitter, engagement with other users boosts ranking by correlation (whatever that means).

-Social signals should boost traffic to your website which helps rankings.
+Social signals should boost traffic to your website and helps rankings.
 A high level of likes, shares and comments on Facebook can help search rankings.

 What the Experts Say About SEO in 2017

 This post outlines basic SEO processes.
 For more information, you may be interested in a survey SEOPowerSuite conducted by asking a group of experts about their recommendations for SEO in 2017.

 Here’s a selection of the main recommendations made.
 You will find that there’s a lot of emphasis about creating unique, relevant, a valuable content for your website visitors.